vmsilvamolina/vmsilvamolina.github.io/_posts/2020/2020-09-06-functions-swiss-army-ops.md

 ## What kind of problems can it solve?

-At this moment, we start to solve some challenges/problems with Azure Functions and Azure Services.
+At this moment, we start to solve some challenges/problems associated with commom requirements or daily tasks, like scheduled actions, with Azure Functions and Azure Services.

 ### Scenario 1 - Read web content for updates